IQSS/dataverse/doc/sphinx-guides/source/user/appendix.rst

 - `Computational Workflow Metadata <https://docs.google.com/spreadsheets/d/13HP-jI_cwLDHBetn9UKTREPJ_F4iHdAvhjmlvmYdSSw/edit#gid=447508596>`__ (`see .tsv version <https://github.com/IQSS/dataverse/blob/master/scripts/api/data/metadatablocks/computationalworkflow.tsv>`__): adapted from `Bioschemas Computational Workflow Profile, version 1.0 <https://bioschemas.org/profiles/ComputationalWorkflow/1.0-RELEASE>`__ and `Codemeta <https://codemeta.github.io/terms/>`__.

+Please note: these custom metadata schemas are not included in the Solr schema for indexation by default, you will need to add them as necessary for your custom metadata blocks.
+See "Update the Solr Schema" in :doc:`../admin/metadatacustomization`.

 See Also
 ~~~~~~~~